 - - advocacy, mediation or negotiation with family, friends, peers or teachers

 - - assistance in exploring and developing their strengths, resilience, compassion, self-belief and confidence to manage the ever presenting challenges of life

 - - support for change, loss, grief in their lives

 - - referrals to Student Services or external agencies

 Primary prevention programs:

-- - All Junior School students participate each year in a wellbeing day that aims to build their resilience and compassion fo others.
-These include: Managing Change for Year 7s; Alcohol Awareness day for Year 8s; and Mental Health day for Year 9s
+- - All junior school students participate each year in a wellbeing day that aims to build their resilience and compassion for others.
+These include: Managing Change for Year 7s; Alcohol Awareness Day for Year 8s; and Mental Health Day for Year 9s

-- - The Wellbring team members are also invited into classes to complement the learnings.
+- - The Wellbeing team members are also invited into classes to complement student learnings.

 - Early Intervention programs: small group work